Diversion98/discordbridgeHytale/README.md

 💾 Storage:

+JSON vs SQL
-JSON vs SQLBy default, the plugin uses JSON for easy setup, but it supports SQLite/MySQL for larger networks.
+By default, the plugin uses JSON for easy setup, but it supports SQLite/MySQL for larger networks.

 JSON (Default)File: LinkData.json
 Pros: No setup required, human-readable.